cozuya/secret-hitler/README.md

 Secret Hitler is a dramatic game of political intrigue and betrayal set in 1930's Germany.
 Players are secretly divided into two teams - liberals and fascists.
 Known only to each other, the fascists coordinate to sow distrust and install their cold-blooded leader.
 The liberals must find and stop the Secret Hitler before it’s too late.

+Current production/stable is found at [Secret Hitler IO](https://secrethitler.io).

 ![Screenshot](http://i.imgur.com/6M56f6I.jpg)

-Considering a contributing to this project?
+Considering contributing to this project?
 Please read our very brief guidelines found at /docs/contributions.txt.
+Contributors get a cool orange playername color!

 Front end: React, Redux, Sass, Semantic UI, jQuery, SocketIO.